 “Vets receive numerous calls from concerned pet owners during heatwaves after seeing worrying signs like lethargy, excessive panting or breathing problems.
-Unlike people, who sweat through skin, pets cool off through the pads of their feet and tongues.
+Unlike people, who sweat through skin, pets such as dogs and cats cool off through the pads of their feet and tongues.
 They need to pant to regulate their temperature, and dogs and cats with long hair can be more susceptible to the effects of heat,” he said.

-Dogs and cats can both easily become overheated.
-To help keep your furry friend cool and hydrated and enjoying their summer as much as you do, here is a list of tips, courtesy of the AVA.
+To help keep your furry friend cool, hydrated and enjoying their summer as much as you, here is a list of tips, courtesy of the AVA.

 Compare pet insurance policies with Canstar

-All in all, owning a pet is a wonderful time in your life.
+All in all, owning a pet can be a wonderful time in your life.
 And if you need it, don’t fur-get to do your research and check out your pet insurance options.